ABSanthosh/SWENG-881--Course-Project/Readme.md

 JUnit was utilized to test both methods.
 [PlantUML](https://plantuml.com) was used to design the CFGs.
 The [Graph Coverage web application](https://cs.gmu.edu:8443/offutt/coverage/GraphCoverage) was utilized to further abstract the CFG into a standardized number node format.

 **Exploratory Testing**

+Exploratory testing is a less rigid approach to testing that can be utilized to augment traditional testing approaches.
+The team’s exploratory tests began with defining “tours,” which, per the class slides, are “recommended testing charters.”
+By reviewing the listing of predefined tours, the team was able to brainstorm appropriate tests that were not fully covered by the previous testing (input domain and graph-based).
+Once a tour and a feature of the program was chosen, the team began to plan out the tests associated with the tour and determine a time limit of the testing session that was appropriate, given the nature of the tests.
+Throughout the process, the team captured appropriate information (screen shots, test files, test scripts, etc.) to ensure that the process was repeatable.

+As mentioned above, the team generally used exploratory testing as a chance to supplement the tests conducted in the previous sections, including lesser used features and other types of testing, such as stress tests and testing on data ordering, flow, and enumeration.
+The team utilized exploratory testing to achieve additional comfort over the quality of the system, given the time constraints surrounding the project.
+The guidance of the tour definitions also steered our testing in directions that we may not have considered without utilizing exploratory testing.

+Generally, exploratory testing was performed in the IDE, using no additional tools.
+For several of the tests, however, Junit was utilized, as well.

 [Description, Tools, and Rationale]